DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

 tax_class_other: not applicable
 screen_geograph_method: not applicable
 screen_contam_0_1:
-   - raw:
+   - unfiltered:
       default: 0
-   - quality-filtered:
+   - filtered-trusted:
       default: 1
-   - final-filtered:
+   - filtered-analytic:
       default: 1
 screen_contam_method: 'TBD check - 1) The composition of the positive control is used to estimate a maximum vector contamination, which is then subtracted proportionally from all ASVs in the run to remove background tag jumping.
 2) Next negative control contaminants are removed either as a wholesale removal of the impacted ASV, or as a proportional removal.
 3) ASVs assigned to common contaminants are removed: human, food products, pets, common lab/consumable contaminants, laboratory controls.'
 screen_nontarget_method: 'TBD check - 1) Contaminanting off-target organisms were removed as described in screen_contam_method, removing common contaminants including human, food products, pets, common lab/consumable contaminants, laboratory controls.'
 screen_other:
-   - quality-filtered:
+   - filtered-trusted:
       default: 'TBD check - In addition to the screening in screen_contam_method and screen_nontarget_method: 1) Remove positive and negative control samples.
 2) Extreme low read depth sample removal.
 3) Extreme low diversity sample removal (>99.9% of reads in one ASV).
 4) Sample removal due to replicate dissimilarity distance from centroid above threshold.'
-   - final-filtered:
+   - filtered-analytic:
       default: 'TBD check - In addition to the screening in screen_contam_method and screen_nontarget_method: 1) Remove positive and negative control samples.
 2) Extreme low read depth sample removal.
 3) Extreme low diversity sample removal (>99.9% of reads in one ASV).
 4) Sample removal due to replicate dissimilarity distance from centroid above threshold.
 5) Removal of singleton ASVs.
 6) Removal of ASVs found in only one sample (no pattern of presence).
 Optional: 7) Remove n-ton ASVs (ASVs w/ less than n reads).
 8) Low diversity sample removal.
 9) Removal of unknown ASVs.
 10) Low read depth sample removal.
 Exact application indicated in manuscript and manuscript code repository.'
 otu_raw_description: 'No filtering outside of DADA2 default ASV denoising'
 otu_final_description: this_DOI (link to decontamination screening section)